findy-network/findy-network.github.io/content/en/blog/identity-hack-panel-discussion/index.md

 ---
 date: 2023-05-16
-title: "Digital Identity Hack – Panel Discussion on Blockchain Projects"
+title: "Digital Identity Hack Part 2 – Panel Discussion on Blockchain Projects"
-linkTitle: "Digital Identity Hack – Panel Discussion on Blockchain Projects"
+linkTitle: "Digital Identity Hack Part 2 – Panel Discussion on Blockchain Projects"
 description: "In this blog, we discuss about the Digital Identity Hack event's panel discussion, which focused on exploring development of blockchain projects in various companies."
 author: Pekka Kaipio
 resources:
   - src: "**.{png,jpg}"
     title: "Image #:counter"
 ---
-The emergence of self-sovereign identity (SSI) offers a revolutionary opportunity for innovation and growth in the financial world, with the potential to transform digital financial services, streamline transactions, and enable seamless interactions.
-To harness this potential, OP Lab and the EU-funded Powered by Blockchain project recently held a seminar day and online hackathon to investigate the disruptive capabilities of SSI technologies and institutional decentralized finance, paving the way for a more secure, inclusive, and efficient global financial ecosystem.
+The emergence of **self-sovereign identity** (SSI) offers a revolutionary opportunity for innovation and growth in the financial world, with the potential to transform digital financial services, streamline transactions, and enable seamless interactions.
+To harness this potential, OP Lab and the EU-funded Powered by Blockchain project recently held a seminar day and online hackathon to investigate the disruptive capabilities of SSI technologies and institutional decentralized finance, paving the way for **a more secure, inclusive, and efficient global financial ecosystem.**

 During the seminar event, attendees participated in a panel discussion focused on blockchain projects and a presentation exploring self-sovereign identity.
 The